 Adult congenital heart disease

 The Duke adult congenital heart disease program is one of the Southeast’s top referral centers for adults with congenital heart defects.
-Each year, our specialists offer specialized care and advanced treatments to more than 1,200 adults who are born with complex congenital heart conditions that involve heart chambers, heart valves or major blood vessels.
+Each year at our clinics throughout the Triangle, our specialists offer specialized care and advanced treatments to more than 1,200 adults who are born with complex congenital heart conditions that involve heart chambers, heart valves or major blood vessels.
 As one of the world’s major training centers, we share our expertise with physicians worldwide.

 Treating adult congenital heart disease